omalled/quantum-woodbury/README.md

 License
 -------

-Origami is provided under a BSD-ish license with a "modifications must be indicated" clause.
+quantum_woodbury is provided under a BSD-ish license with a "modifications must be indicated" clause.
 See LICENSE.md file for the full text.

 This package is part of the Hybrid Quantum-Classical Computing suite, known internally as LA-CC-16-032.